thomasthaddeus/cityuseattle.github.io/docs/database/sqlserver.md

 ## AdventureWorks sample database backup copy

 To get the OLTP downloads of AdventureWorks, go to this [link](https://docs.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver15).
-You can choose any, in my example, I choose AdventureWorks2017.bak version.
+You can choose any.
+In my example, I chose the AdventureWorks2017.bak version.

 ![](/assets/images/sqlserver/download_backup_files_page.png)